Finding props in Maine

 My photographic art is linked to my interest and exploration of all things mechanical, how innovation progresses and the application of science.

-Lewis’ photographs have been exhibited in galleries and cultural centers internationally, including the Gladstone Regional Museum and Gallery in Queensland, Australia, Florida Museum of Photographic Arts in Tampa; the James A. Michener Art Museum in Doylestown, Pennsylvania; the Alden B. Dow Museum of Science in Midland, Michigan; the New York Center for Photographic Arts; the Black Box Gallery in Portland, Oregon; the Courtyard Gallery in Connecticut; and the Grey & Gove Gallery in New York City.
+Lewis’s photographs have been exhibited internationally in galleries and cultural institutions, including the James A. Michener Art Museum in Doylestown, Pennsylvania; the Alden B. Dow Museum of Science in Midland, Michigan; the Florida Museum of Photographic Arts in Tampa; the New York Center for Photographic Arts; the Gladstone Regional Art Gallery & Museum in Queensland, Australia; Grey & Gove Gallery in New York City; Black Box Gallery in Portland, Oregon; and the Courtyard Gallery in Connecticut.

 Artist Statement